Characters: Avatar: The Last Airbender: Team Avatar

 - Fighter, Mage, Thief: Sokka is the Fighter, Katara is the Mage, Aang starts off as the thief but later becomes a Lightning Bruiser

-- Freudian Trio: Katara is Superego, Aang is Ego, Sokka is Id.
+- Freudian Trio: Katara is Id, Aang is Ego, Sokka is Superego.
 The Great Divide episode is almost dedicated to this trope.

 - ¡Three Amigos!: Aang as The Hero, Sokka same gender, Katara opposite gender